UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ## 3 Some pre-idempotents that split

+In this section, definitions of "pre-idempotents", "split idempotents" and "quasi-idempotents" are given, and basic relations between them are given.

 **Definition 3.1.** Pre-idempotents.

-The library's preferred terminology for "a pre-idempotent" is merely "an idempotent".
+The library's preferred terminology for "a pre-idempotent" is "an idempotent".
 We reserve the terminology "a coherent idempotent" for what in the article is referred to as "a (fully coherent) idempotent".

 ```agda
 open import foundation.endomorphisms using